Vojtechnlogy/vadatei-lead-gen-hub/README.md

 !!!!!!!
-make sure that the favico loads on all websites - favico path is not set up corectlly for git hub pages check co pilot ---- do mobile integration right now its fine but it could be better add phone number and email change google caladar and google sheets to new email change the service section and the corospoding footer chnage the url to the custom url add Baras recomendation present dad as the ceo or the main guy so that people know its a small company but there are others !!!!!!!!
+make sure that the favico loads on all websites - favico path is not set up corectlly for git hub pages check co pilot # I think i did the step but idk should work

+do mobile integration right now its fine but it could be better HONESTLY I THINK MOBILE IS GOOD

+add phone number and email

+change google caladar and google sheets to new email

+change the service section and the corospoding footer DONE

+chnage the url to the custom url

+add Baras recomendation DONE

+present dad as the ceo or the main guy so that people know its a small company but there are others DONE

+!!!!!!!!